 The enrollment figures for this quarter reflect those recipients who self-selected a health plan, as well as those who were mandatorily assigned.
 In addition, some Medicaid recipients transferred from non-demonstration health plans to demonstration health plans.
-There were a total of 338,716 recipients enrolled in the demonstration during this quarter.
-There were 14 demonstration health plans with the addition of Simply Healthcare HMO in September 2012, with market shares ranging from 0.06% to 27.68% (excluding Simply Healthcare HMO).
+There were a total of 341,805 recipients enrolled in the demonstration during this quarter.
+There were 14 demonstration health plans with market shares ranging from 0.06% to 27.57%.